halilozercan/BetterVideoPlayer/README.md

 ##### Features

-* *Based on the stock MediaPlayer API.* It will work on all devices and all CPUs, and it works with both local and remote sources.
+* __Based on the stock MediaPlayer API__ It will work on all devices and all CPUs, and it works with both local and remote sources.
-* *Simple.* Much less code is required than alternative options to get up and running.
+* __Simple__ Much less code is required than alternative options to get up and running.
-* *Very configurable.* There are lots of options available to make the player behave exactly how you want it to behave.
+* __Very configurable__ There are lots of options available to make the player behave exactly how you want it to behave.
-* *Adaptive.* The player use the colors of your (AppCompat) Activity theme automatically.
+* __Adaptive__ The player use the colors of your (AppCompat) Activity theme automatically.
+* __Swipe Gestures__ Supports the common on-screen scroll behavior which is used by MXPlayer, VLC and other Android media players.

 ---